chilipadiboy/protect-PM-Lee-frontend/Final Report.md

 ---

 ## Subsystem 2 (Interface for Therapists & Patients)
-This subsystem provides the web interface that will be used by Therapists, Patients and Administrators to access the Health Record System.
+This subsystem provides the web interface that will be used by `Therapists`, `Patients` and `Administrators` to access the Health Record System.

 #### Therapists Capabilities:
 1. List all patients under their charge